laboratorio72/small/README.txt

-Just a basci jquery/html framework for personal projects.
+Just a basic jquery/html framework for personal projects.

 Feel free to use it.